Wednesday, September 17, 2025

 "Codependency happens when too much of your sense of validation or security comes from somebody else . . .
 What goes on in the other person's soul is none of your business.
 All you're responsible for is your soul, nobody else's.
 Regarding the middle pillow, the question is, 'What do I want in a relationship?' . . .
 What's going on in other people's minds is none of your business."

-What would the only church look like if they focused on the gospel, the good news, learning and living together and not on changing other people's minds?
-Actually, working out their right relationship with God in Christ versus changing their minds related to the theology that "we" believe in?
+What would the only church in town look like if they focused on: the gospel; spirit/Spirit relationships; learning and living together; and not on changing other people's minds?
+Might they actually work out their own right relationship with God, in Christ, versus attempting to change other's minds related to the theology that "we" believe in?

 Just for today...